-What's the science?
-The stereo noise is airborne sound.
-It enters your neighbor's drywall and vibrates the wall studs in the wall between you.
-That vibration races through the wall framing and start entering your room.
+Airborne sound in your neighbor's house enters their drywall and vibrates the wall studs in the wall between you.
+That vibration races through the wall framing and enters your room.
 The framing is very conductive, so vibration passes through easily.
-Your wall drywall is rigidly attached to this vibrating framing, so the vibration easily enters your wall, ceiling and floor.
+Your drywall is rigidly attached to this vibrating framing, so the vibration easily enters your wall, ceiling, and floor.

 Soundproofing against neighbor noise

 While it would be great if your neighbor would soundproof their own space, don't count on it.
 Most likely, you'll need to take matters into your own hands, especially if you're a homeowner.
 If you're renting or in a condo, you can share these suggestions with the building owner.

 Option 1 – Add drywall and Green Glue

 - Add two layers of standard 5/8” drywall and Green Glue.

 - Make the wall as heavy as possible with standard $8 drywall.

 - Install a medium coverage of Green Glue between the layers.

 This will reduce a great deal of the vibration, but certainly not all, since the vibration is racing through the wall framing behind the new drywall layer.